University of Notre Dame Australia: Exchange programs

 Notre Dame offers students the opportunity to study abroad at partner institutions with which it maintains international exchange agreements.
 The exchanges are open to students who have completed at least one semester at the university and whose degree permits studies abroad with a suitable course combination that can be credited towards their program.
 Applicants are usually required to have achieved a Grade Point Average (GPA) of 2.5/4 or higher and must study full-time when abroad.
 Additionally, students enrolled in some healthcare courses have restrictions in place.

 Students enrolled in a Commonwealth Supported Place (CSP) can also apply for OS-HELP student loans to cover travel, accommodation and study-related costs.
 There is a lifetime limit of two OS-HELP loans, with higher caps for students opting to study in Asia.
 OS-HELP loans are indexed similarly to HECS-HELP student loans with compulsory repayments over an income threshold.

+Exchange partners include eleven universities and colleges in Europe, eleven in Northern America, six in the Asia–Pacific and one in Latin America.
+In addition to overseas exchange partners, students can also apply to transfer between Notre Dame's own campuses.